-- the integrity of our financial statements and disclosures; - our compliance with legal and regulatory requirements; - the qualifications and independence of our independent auditor; - the performance of our internal audit function and our independent auditor; and - · our internal control systems.
+- the integrity of our financial statements and disclosures; - our compliance with legal and regulatory requirements; - · the qualifications and independence of our independent auditor; - · the performance of our internal audit function and our independent auditor; and - · our internal control systems.

-In addition, the Audit Committee is charged with review of compliance with our Code of Ethics and Business Conduct for Officers, Directors and Employees.
+In addition, the Audit Committee is charged with review of compliance with our Code of Ethics.

-During 2012, our Audit Committee met eight times and currently consists of Ms. Shannon, Messrs.
-Laney and Ryan and Dr. Ohnimus, each of whom is independent under the rules of the NYSE and the SEC.
-Mr. Ryan is the chair of the Audit Committee.
-SEC rules require a public company to disclose whether or not its audit committee has an "audit committee financial expert" as a member.
-An "audit committee financial expert" is defined as a person who, based on his or her experience, possesses the attributes outlined in such rules.
-Our Board has determined that Mr. Ryan is an "audit committee financial expert."
-Mr. Sepulveda was appointed to the Board in April 2013 to fill a vacancy.
-We anticipate that he will be designated as an "audit committee financial expert" and appointed to the Audit Committee at the next regularly scheduled meeting of the Board.
+During 2013, our Audit Committee met five times and as of December 31, 2013 consisted of Messrs.
+Laney, Ryan and Sepulveda and Dr. Ohnimus, each of whom is independent under the rules of the NYSE and the SEC.
+Mr. Sepulveda is the chair of the Audit Committee.
+SEC rules require a public company to disclose whether or not its audit committee has an "audit committee financial expert" as defined by applicable SEC rules and regulations.
+Our Board has determined that each of Messrs.
+Ryan and Sepulveda is an "audit committee financial expert."